rooteduniverse1003/Android-Platform-NDK/docs/BuildSystemMaintainers.md

 ## Introduction

-The NDK predominantly uses the [LLVM] family of tools for building C/C++ code.
-These include [Clang] for compilation, [LLD] for linking, and other [LLVM tools] as well as some parts of [Binutils] for other tasks.
-Binutils will soon be entirely replaced by its LLVM equivalents within the NDK, but it remains available during the transition.
+The NDK uses the [LLVM] family of tools for building C/C++ code.
+These include [Clang] for compilation, [LLD] for linking, and other [LLVM tools] for other tasks.
+Historically [Binutils] was used and remains available during the transition but will soon be removed from the NDK.

 [Binutils]: https://www.gnu.org/software/binutils
 [Clang]: https://clang.llvm.org/